cfpb/new-relic-installer/README.md

   - **Status**:  Alpha

 ## Installation
 The project is configured to require an encrypted license.yml file -- containing the New Relic license key -- that gets opened with a password.
-To create the encrypted license.yml file follow [instructions](http://docs.ansible.com/ansible/playbooks_vault.html#creating-encrypted-files), entering the password above when prompted, and creating a file containing the following.
+To create the encrypted license.yml file follow [these instructions](http://docs.ansible.com/ansible/playbooks_vault.html#creating-encrypted-files), entering the password above when prompted, and creating a file containing the following.

 ```
 new_relic_license_key: <insertyournewreliclicensekey>
 ```
 **Local Installation:** For local testing, after `vagrant up` the resulting virtual box serves a local python application at http://127.0.0.1:8080/myapp and a PHP application at http://127.0.0.1:8080/info.php.
-Create and store the vault password locally in password.txt.
+Create and store the vault password locally in `password.txt`.

 **Remote Installation:**
 Create an `inventory_file`: